mayadata-io/cstorpoolauto/demo/local-device/README.md

         - --cache-flush-interval=240s
         - --metac-config-path=/etc/config/metac/localdevice/
  ```
- ### Steps to create a cspc
+ ### Steps to create cspc in auto way
- Label the selected block devices using which you want to create a CSPC.
+1. Label the selected block devices on which you want to create CStor pools.
+Block devices that you labeled can be across nodes also.

  NOTE:- each selected block device should be in `Active` and `Unclaimed` state and there should not be any file system.

- Modify and apply the `CStorClusterConfig`.
-One sample `CStorClusterConfig` is given below.
+2. Apply the `CStorClusterConfig` CR.
+Mention the label used on step 1 in this CR.
+One sample `CStorClusterConfig` CR is given below, where label is `mirror-pool: mysql`.

  NOTE:- You need to create `CStorClusterConfig` in the same namespace in which `OpenEBS` is installed.
  ```yaml